addr2data/webinar-01/README.rst

 toDoList
 ~~~~~~~~

-- From **jumpHost**, run the following command to create the Security Group and the Instance.
+- From **jumpHost**, run the following command to create a Security Group and four (4) Instances.

 ::

-	python webservers.py create cfg-private.yml
+	python webservers.py create cfg-public.yml

 |